-2.7 SECURITY PLAN AND HOURS OF OPERATION
+2.7.
+SECURITY PLAN AND HOURS OF OPERATION

-2.7.1 FACILITY SECURITY
+2.7.1.
+FACILITY SECURITY

-The site is secured by a locked gate on the main access road with a security system.
-Gates will remain locked at all times.
+The site is secured by two gates on the access road and a security system.
 Access to the facilities are limited exclusively to employees, and restricted access signs are posted conspicuously at the entry gates.
 During the working season the agent in charge will be living in the residence on the property.

-2.7.2 HOURS OF OPERATION
+2.7.2.
+HOURS OF OPERATION

-Activities associated with cultivation (watering, transplanting, and harvesting) generally occur 5 days per week during daylight hours during the months of operation of April - November.
-All other activities such as harvesting and drying typically occur no earlier than 8am and extend no later than 10pm during the peak season, which occurs in October.
+Activities associated with cultivation in the greenhouses (watering, transplanting, and harvesting) generally occur 7 days per week during daylight hours during the months of operation of April - November.
+All other activities such as processing typically occur no earlier than 8am and extend no later than 10pm.

-3 ENVIRONMENT
+3. ENVIRONMENT

-3.1 WATER SOURCE AND PROJECTED WATER USE
+3.1.
+WATER SOURCE AND PROJECTED WATER USE